curtsinger-lab/riker/README.md

 $ sudo apt install git gcc clang libfmt-dev build-essential python-cram graphviz
 ```

-Clone the Dodo repository and its submodules:
+Clone the Riker repository and its submodules:
 ```
-$ git clone --recursive git@github.com:curtsinger-lab/dodo
+$ git clone --recursive git@github.com:curtsinger-lab/riker
 ```

-Build Dodo with `make` and run the test suite:
+Build Riker with `make` and run the test suite:
 ```
-$ cd dodo
+$ cd riker
 $ make
 $ make test
 ```

 ### Development in Docker
-The Dodo repository is configured to work with Visual Studio Code, including support for remote development in Docker containers.
-You can work on Dodo inside a Docker container without VSCode, but you will have to build the container, check out code, and initiate connections to the container manually.
+The Riker repository is configured to work with Visual Studio Code, including support for remote development in Docker containers.
+You can work on Riker inside a Docker container without VSCode, but you will have to build the container, check out code, and initiate connections to the container manually.

-Following these instructions will give you a Docker container set up for Dodo development, with the Dodo source stored on the container's volume.
+Following these instructions will give you a Docker container set up for Riker development, with the Riker source stored on the container's volume.
 Sharing source files from the host machine introduces significant overhead in Docker, but if you want that approach see the *Other Docker Options* section below.

 If you are running macOS or Windows, install [Docker Desktop](https://www.docker.com/products/docker-desktop) for your platform.
 Linux users who opt to use Docker for development will need to install Docker Engine following [these instructions](https://docs.docker.com/install/).

 Next, install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for Visual Studio Code.

 Open the command palette in VS Code (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> in macOS).
 Launch the *Remote-Containers: Open Repository in Container* command by typing in enough of its name to find it in the command palette.
-This command will build a new container for Dodo development using the container configuration in this repository.
-At the prompt, enter in the path to this repository (`curtsinger-lab/dodo` if you are not working in a fork).
+This command will build a new container for Riker development using the container configuration in this repository.
+At the prompt, enter in the path to this repository (`curtsinger-lab/riker` if you are not working in a fork).

 You should see a prompt asking what volume you want to clone the repository to.
 Unless you have a compelling reason to use some existing volume, choose *Create New Volume*.